Blog

 On the other hand, some agencies prefer to specialize in just one or two areas, like social media marketing or SEO.
 While they may not offer the same breadth of services as full-service agencies, they can provide a deeper level of expertise in their chosen field and may be better suited to certain types of projects or clients.

-For example, Kaiiax, the company I co-founded, focuses exclusively on SEO and content marketing for software companies.
-Unlike other marketing firms, we do not offer services in social media marketing, email marketing, or advertising, and don't work with just anyone seeking SEO – this sets us apart in our niche.
+For example, Zmist & Copy, the company I founded, focuses exclusively on content marketing for software companies.
+Unlike other marketing firms, we do not offer services in design, brand management, SEO, PPC, and only focus on tech companies.
+This sets us apart in our niche.

 Industry specialization